emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 The diabolic spirit gains a +2 circumstance bonus to Deception and Persuasion checks against a creature Charmed in this way.\

-**Longsword**: Melee attack, +7 to hit (Versatile P), reach 2m. **Damage**: 1d8 + 3 Slashing\
+**Longsword**: Melee attack, +7 to hit (Versatile P), reach 2m. **Damage**: 1d8 + 3 Slashing.
+On a Critical Success, the target is also Frightened 1 (Conqueror only)

 ##### Other Features
 **Conqueror's Presence** (Conqueror only): Each other creature of the conquerer's choice within 12m of it gains a +1 circumstance bonus to damage.
-In addition, whenever the diabolic spirit hits a creature with its Longsword, the target must succed at a DC 12 Wisdom saving throw or become Frightened 1.

-**Greater Darkvision** The diabolic spirit with darkvision can see perfectly well in areas of darkness and dim light, including magical darkness.
+**Greater Darkvision** The diabolic spirit can see perfectly well in areas of darkness and dim light, including magical darkness.

+At 7th level and again at 15th level, the Diabolic spirit gains a +2 bonus to all its attacks and defense rolls, 10 more hit points, and it deals an extra 4 damage with its Longsword attack.

 ### Inspiring speech
 Buff, Mental\